 often struggle at elite schools.
 But a bigger problem may be that poor high schools

-community colleges and low-rated state schools that lack the resources to help them.
+and low-rated state schools that lack the resources to help them.
+Some schools out

 A college education is getting ever more expensive.
 Since 1982 tuitions have been

-that most of those hikes are matched by increased scholarship grants or loans, but the
+most of those hikes are matched by increased scholarship grants or loans, but the

 recession has slashed private endowments and cut into state spending on high-er education.

-In 2008 the net cost of attending a four-year public -university—after
+In 2008 the net cost of attending a four-year public -university—after financial aid—equaled

-rates.
 Professors would begin the year by saying, "Look to the right and look to the left.

 One of you is not going to be here by the end of the year."
 But such a Darwinian spirit

-is beginning to give way as at least a few colleges face up to
+is beginning to give way as at least a few colleges face up to the graduation gap.

 State and federal governments could sharpen that focus everywhere by broadly publishing